 Try using a faster slider plugin, such as soliloquy.

 Only have essential widgets in your sidebar

 Some plugins are useful for speeding up your website.
-For example, you should use a cache plugin such as WP fastest cache or W3 total cache.
+For example, you can use a cache plugin such as WP fastest cache or W3 total cache.

-More page speed optimization can be achieved using plugins such as PageSpeed Ninja and Autoptimize plugin.
+Further page speed optimisation can be achieved using plugins such as PageSpeed Ninja and Autoptimize plugin.

 Pingbacks and trackbacks are often enabled by default.
 To turn them off – from the WordPress dashboard, Settings -> Discussion.
 Find the checkbox that says “Allow link notifications from other blogs (pingbacks and trackbacks) on new articles” and ensure that it is unchecked.

 Avoid Hosting Videos on Your WordPress Site

 To avoid slowing down your website it is best practice to upload videos to YouTube or Vimeo and copy or embed the link on your WordPress website.